malic1tus/caesar-cipher/README.md

 -   Output: `Hello World`

+### Bruteforce Decryption:

+-   Input: Khoor#Zruog
+-   Output: Shows all possible shift values (0-255) and their resulting text

+-   Shift 3: Hello World
+-   Shift 4: Gdkkn Vnqkc
+-   And so on...

 ----------

 ## Project Structure

--   `caesar_cipher.py`: Contains the main code for encryption and decryption.
+-   `caesar_cipher.py`: Contains the main code for encryption, decryption, and bruteforce functionality

 ----------